DonoTepalepry/DonoTepalepry/README.md

 I’m a hands-on engineer who loves taking ideas off the whiteboard and turning them into real, working machines.

-🛠️ Previously worked as a **Prototype Engineer** at *Breathe Easy Innovations*, where I design and build custom hardware solutions from scratch.
+🛠️ Previously worked as a **Prototype Engineer** at *Breathe Easy Innovations*, where I designed and built custom hardware solutions from scratch.
 🎓 Graduated from **Columbus State University** in May 2025 with a B.S. in Robotics Engineering.
 ⚡ In my free time, you’ll usually find me **fixing old electronics** or building **weird, slightly useless (but always fun)** contraptions with microcontrollers